bryce-marshall/scroll-listener/README.md

 # Usage - General

 ScrollListener instances are created by invoking the ScrollListener constructor and passing (at a minimum) the target element to be tracked, a
-ScrollEventTargetCollection containing a set of scroll event sources, and a callback function to be invoked in response to scroll events.
+ScrollEventTargetCollection containing a set of one or more scroll event sources, and a callback function to be invoked in response to scroll events.
 Further configuration is possible by passing an object implementing ScrollListenerOptions.

 ScrollEventTargetCollection instances can be populated with specific scroll containers, however invoking its static 'auto' function will